Connecticut

 I. Effect of erasure

 Under Conn.
 Gen. Stat. § 54-142a(e), any person whose criminal records have been erased pursuant to that provision or youthful offender statutes, “shall be deemed to have never been arrested within the meaning of the general statutes with respect to the proceedings so erased and may so swear under oath.”
-See also Gen. Stat. § 31-51i(b), limitations on employer inquiries, below.
+See also Conn.
+Gen. Stat. § 31-51i(b), limitations on employer inquiries, below.
 In Martin v.
 Hearst, the federal court of appeals held that publishers could not be held liable in damages for refusing to remove from their internet site accounts of a woman’s arrest that had been erased, and that “the Erasure Statute does not render tortious historically accurate news accounts of an arrest.”
 See Martin v.
 Hearst Newspapers, 777 F.3d 546 (2d Cir.
 2015).
 The court of appeals explained that the Erasure Statute was intended to operate in the context of the justice system, to prohibit disclosure by government agencies, to bar reliance on the arrest in any subsequent criminal proceeding, and to permit the person arrested to swear under oath that the arrest never occurred.
 However, it was not intended to create any duties on the part of private parties (notably including publishers) or create a cause of cause of action against them.

 J. Juvenile records

 Young persons adjudicated delinquent, adjudicated a member of a family with service needs or has signed a statement of responsibility admitting to having committed a delinquent act, may petition for “erasure” of their records two years after discharge for less serious offenses and four years after discharge for more serious offenses, with no intervening adjudications or convictions or pending charges; good cause waivers are available. § 46b-146.
 In addition, the person must be at least age 18.
 Id.
-A 2021 law requires the Court Support Services Division to provide written notice to any such young persons and their parent or guardian about the availability of erasure when the youth is discharged, and if they are younger than 18 at the time, also when the youth turns 18. § 46b-146.
+A 2021 law requires the Court Support Services Division to provide written notice to any such young persons and their parent or guardian about the availability of erasure when the youth is discharged, and if they are younger than 18 at the time, also when the youth turns 18. § 46b-146

 Upon the entry of such an erasure order, all references including arrest, complaint, referrals, petitions, reports and orders, shall be removed from all agency, official and institutional files, and a finding of delinquency or that the child was a member of a family with service needs shall be deemed never to have occurred.
 The persons in charge of such records shall not disclose to any person information pertaining to the record so erased, except that the fact of such erasure may be substantiated where, in the opinion of the court, it is in the best interests of such child to do so.